GitLeeRepo/x64AsmNotes/Linux_x64AsmNotes.md

 ld -o progname progname.o
 ```

-## For Progams that DO use a main proc
+## For Programs that DO use a main proc

 Assemble with **yasm** as above, but use **gcc** to do the linking instead